-Sampling Guidance Guidance on different data Standard set of questions to Standard set of questions to camping cardance source as sampling frame identify population groups measure policy areas The JIPS Sampling The JIPS Sampling Guide for The Interagency Durable Solutions The Interagency Durable Guide for Displacement Situations Question Bank provides a standard Solutions Question Bank Displacement highlights the importance of a set of questions by each IASC includes a standard set of Situations provides thorough review of available criteria for Durable Solutions to questions for displaced guidance on population data in the design IDPs, as well as some to identify population groups related to sampling.
-Its of a sampling approach.
-As up- displaced population groups. measuring progress towards accompanying to-date registrars are often not Based on the Durable Solutions durable solutions.
-Topics Examples of available in displacement Indicator Library, these are consist of core demographics, Sampling Approaches contexts, a survey or primarily intended to help future preferences and plans, consolidates enumeration exercise may be jumpstart the process of designing long-term safety, security and examples of various required.
-The guidance a household questionnaire for freedom of movement, approaches to discusses how this may be carrying out durable solutions adequate standard of living, sampling from JIPS operationalized and related analysis.
-A durable solutions access to livelihoods and profiling exercises in challenges.
-The International analysis uses a comparative employment, access to 6 countries - El Recommendations on IDP approach between displaced and effective mechanisms to Salvador, Greece, Statistics (IRIS) discusses the non-displaced groups to restore HLP, access to and Iraq, Kosovo, Somalia usage of different data sources understand progress towards replacement of personal and and Sudan.
-These (censuses and administrative Durable Solutions.
-The JIPS other documentation, guidance documents data) as sample frames for the Essential Toolkit (JET) contains voluntary reunification with are available to share production of IDP statistics guidance on designing a family members separated upon request.
-(Chapter 6). methodology for household during displacement, upon request. surveys, including a template participation in public affairs, Analysis Plan with example and access to remedies. indicators and microdata.
+Sampling Guidance Guidance on different data Standard set of questions to Standard set of questions to source as sampling frame identify population groups measure policy areas The JIPS Sampling The JIPS Sampling Guide for The Interagency Durable Solutions The Interagency Durable Guide for Displacement Situations Question Bank provides a standard Solutions Question Bank Displacement highlights the importance of a set of questions by each IASC includes a standard set of Situations & Practical thorough review of available criteria for Durable Solutions to questions for displaced Examples provides population data in the design IDPs, as well as some to identify population groups related to guidance on of a sampling approach.
+As up- displaced population groups. measuring progress towards sampling and to-date registrars are often not Based on the Durable Solutions durable solutions.
+Topics examples of various available in displacement Indicator Library, these are consist of core demographics, approaches to contexts, a survey or primarily intended to help future preferences and plans, sampling from JIPS enumeration exercise may be jumpstart the process of designing long-term safety, security and profiling exercises in required.
+The guidance a household questionnaire for freedom of movement, 6 countries - El discusses how this may be carrying out durable solutions adequate standard of living, Salvador, Greece, operationalized and related analysis.
+A durable solutions access to livelihoods and Iraq, Kosovo, Somalia challenges.
+The International analysis uses a comparative employment, access to and Sudan.
+Recommendations on IDP approach between displaced and effective mechanisms to Statistics (IRIS) discusses the non-displaced groups to restore HLP, access to and usage of different data sources understand progress towards replacement of personal and (censuses and administrative Durable Solutions.
+The JIPS other documentation, data) as sample frames for the Essential Toolkit (JET) contains voluntary reunification with production of IDP statistics guidance on designing a family members separated (Chapter 6). methodology for household during displacement, surveys, including a template participation in public affairs, Analysis Plan with example and access to remedies. indicators and microdata.
 The technical definition of an Internally Displaced Person can vary depending on the context.
 This definition is developed in-country based on the Guiding Principles in a standard way.
-JIPS is L a standard way. sit 5 is furthermore working on guidance on population mapping exercises aimed at supporting the identification of specific target sub-groups.
+JIPS is furthermore working on guidance on population mapping exercises aimed at supporting the identification of specific target sub-groups.

-Joint Data Center on Forced Displacement (WB-UNHCR)
+Joint Data Center on Forced Displacement, World Bank-UNHCR